IT Services DR Day 6 July 2019 – Ensuring Business Continuity for the UCD Community

-Leading in best practice, UCD IT Services is gearing up for our seventh annual Disaster Recovery (DR) day, which will take place on the 1st July 2017.
+Leading in best practice, UCD IT Services is gearing up for our ninth annual Disaster Recovery (DR) day, which will take place on the 6th July.
 DR Day is an essential part of the Disaster Recovery plan.
 There are a variety of potential scenarios that could interrupt service, including cyber crime, natural disaster, and system failures.
 In line with our IT Strategy for Disaster Recovery and to ensure the highest service availability, IT Services annually test the robustness of our services and recovery systems in preparation for an unforeseen event.

 As part of our testing procedure, the first test begins at 6AM.
-This is a test of all the Plant equipment which includes the Electricity, Uninterrupted Power Supply (UPS), Generator, Air conditioning and chilling units.
-Power is shut off to the Daedalus Data centre and we ensure that all the items above continue to function correctly.
+This is a test of all the Plant equipment which includes the electricity, Uninterrupted Power Supply (UPS), generator, air conditioning and chilling units.
+Power is shut off at each Data centre and we ensure that all the items above continue to function correctly.

 We will then test all the network components which provide connectivity to the Internet and network connectivity to all the buildings on campus and the network to Blackrock, St Vincents, Mater, Crumlin and Lyons farm to ensure connectivity in the event of loss of various components.
 The network to the applications, servers and storage hosted on campus will be tested as well as the failover of the wireless networks to ensure continued successful operation in the event of a central wireless controller failure.

 IT Services then test the storage which is used by all the on-site servers and provides shared storage for many departments to ensure that in the event of losing a data centre, the storage will failover successfully to the ‘live’ data centre and continue to function as normal.
 The final test, checks that the servers which run the various applications will failover successfully in the event of loss of a data centre.